 Rationale

-Basal cell carcinoma is the type of skin cancer that can be recognized in lesion characteristics based on the ABCD rule.
+Basal cell carcinoma can be recognized in lesion characteristics based on the ABCD rule.

 A) Melanoma